 The on-demand nature of websites and videos has also increased accessibility for prospective students doing their research on the institution.

-For Brown University, the priority was to keep as much of the positives of the in-person recruitment experience as possible while virtual.
-While the university wasn’t a stranger to online recruitment, Ott observed that it was a big shift that ‘in-person interactions went down to zero, replaced by Zoom interactions.’
+For Brown University, the priority has been to keep as many of the positives of the in-person recruitment experience as possible while being virtual.
+While the university isn’t a stranger to online recruitment, Ott observes that it was a big shift that ‘in-person interactions went down to zero, replaced by Zoom interactions.’

 ‘We tried to reach kids personally to the extent that we can… Our desire was to make sure that kids felt comfortable; we wanted them to feel that they weren’t losing out,’ Ott explains.
 ‘A lot of them felt they were never going to be able to get a college experience, so our concern was to make sure that they felt comfortable.
 To that end, we did a lot of this through Cialfo, anytime there was a fair — and we usually don’t do college fairs — or the opportunity for a presentation, or any online option, we were there, because we wanted to give that to the kids.’